shanilpanara/origamiUROP/README.md

 [![Build Status](https://travis-ci.com/shanilpanara/origamiUROP.svg?branch=master)](https://travis-ci.com/shanilpanara/origamiUROP)

-**Autonomous generation of DNA Origami nanostructures** `origamiUROP` is a Python Library which can currently be used for generating a system comprised of ssDNA/dsDNA strands.
+**Autonomous generation of DNA Origami nanostructures**

+`origamiUROP` is a Python Library which can currently be used for generating a system comprised of ssDNA/dsDNA strands.
 Using a set of vertices, lines (edges) are generated which act as centrelines for single/double strands of DNA.
-It is modelled using the oxDNA model and can be exported in this format (`.conf` and `.top` files).
+It is modelled using the oxDNA model and can be exported in this format.

 The end goal of the package is to **autonomously** generate many possible DNA origami scaffold configurations and subsequently their complimentary staple strands for a given 2D shape.

 ## 📃 Features

+### Polygon
 - Generate a polygon, given its verticies, where every edge is individually accessible
 - Write the polygon to `.STL` and `.PLY` file formats

+### oxDNA
 - Create an oxDNA system with tools to control the length, sequence, base-pairs/nucleotides per 2π turn and more.
+- Export to oxDNA file format or LAMMPS data format
-- Write the oxDNA system to `.conf` and `.top` formats
+- Read oxDNA and LAMMPS data and dump formats

+### Lattice
+- Create a lattice within a polygon
+- Allocate a route for a strand of DNA to take to fill the polygon
+- Create an oxDNA system of the scaffold strand which follows the route

 ### 📆 Upcoming

-- Write the oxDNA system to a `LAMMPS` configuration file
-- Read in oxDNA `.conf` and `.top` files
-- Read in LAMMPS `dump` files
-- Rasterisation algorithm(s) for autonomous scaffold generation
+- Staple the scaffold strand together
+- More IO (e.g. CanDo)
+- Vibrational Mode analysis

 ## 🔋 Installation